Social Media for Business is Growing Up

 Social Media for Business – LinkedIn

-Whatever your social media for business objectives, LinkedIn will help you to build a network of useful contacts.
+Whatever your social media objectives, LinkedIn will help you to build a network of useful contacts.
 Simple searches in your field will reveal thousands of experts, service providers and potential clients.
 If you do not personally know an individual, you may request to be introduced through a mutual contact or can send an introductory email.
-Using LinkedIn also enables us to see the interaction of our new contacts including who has visited our profile and how many times we have appeared as a search result.
-Out In Front Marketing created a LinkedIn video series that shows how to grow a list quickly.
-You can access the LinkedIn series here.
+Using LinkedIn also enables us to see the interaction of our new contacts.
+Including who has visited our profile and how many times we have appeared as a search result.

 Social Media for Business – Twitter